voltrevo/one-to-one-screen-annotations-sample-apps/JS/README.md

 To learn more about the annotation widget, visit [OpenTok Annotations Widget for JavaScript](https://github.com/opentok/annotation-widget/tree/js).

-### Web page design
+### Web Page Design

 While TokBox hosts [OpenTok.js](https://tokbox.com/developer/sdks/js/), you must host the JavaScript Annotations widget yourself.
 You can specify toolbar items, colors, icons, and other options for the annotation widget via the common layer.
 For details about the one-to-one communication audio-video aspects of the design, see the [OpenTok One-to-One Communication Sample App](https://github.com/opentok/one-to-one-sample-apps/tree/master/one-to-one-sample-app/js) and [OpenTok Common Accelerator Session Pack](https://github.com/opentok/acc-pack-common/).
 The sample app has the following design:

 * **[app.js](./sample-app/public/js/app.js)**: This is where you specify the **Session ID**, **Token**, and **API key**.
 This file contains functionality supporting the view layer and button click events, initializes the session, instantiates the one-to-one communication layer, and listens for stream and call events.

-* **[accelerator-pack.js](./sample-app/public/js/components/accelerator-pack.js)**: The TokBox Common Accelerator Session Pack is a common layer that permits all accelerators to share the same OpenTok session, API Key and other related information, and is required whenever you use any of the OpenTok accelerators.
-This layer handles communication between the client and any required components, such as screensharing and text chat, which are instantiated in this layer.
-Each component can define its own events, which are then registered in this common layer.
+* **[accelerator-pack.js](./sample-app/public/js/components/accelerator-pack.js)**: The TokBox Common Accelerator Session Pack is a common layer that permits all accelerators to share the same OpenTok session, API Key, and other related information, and is required whenever you use any of the OpenTok accelerators.
+This layer handles communication between the client and any required components, such as screen sharing and text chat, which are instantiated in this layer.
+Each component can define its events, which are then registered in this common layer.

-* **[opentok-annotation.js](./sample-app/public/js/components/opentok-annotation.js)**: This is the OpenTok Annotation Plugin.
-If you already have a website making calls against the OpenTok JavaScript client, you can simply download this file and the image files.

-* **[acc-pack-annotation.js](./opentok.js-ss-annotation/src/acc-pack-annotation.js)**: This contains the constructor for the annotation component used over video or a shared screen.
+* **[opentok-annotation.js](./opentok.js-ss-annotation/src/acc-pack-annotation.js)**: This contains the constructor for the annotation component used over video or a shared screen.
+In the sample application build process, opentok-annotation.js (this file) and opentok-screen-sharing.js are combined into the screenshare-annotation-acc-pack.js.

+* **[opentok-screensharing.js](./opentok.js-ss-annotation/src/opentok-screen-sharing.js)**: This contains the constructor for the screen sharing component.
+In the sample application build process, opentok-annotation.js and opentok-screensharing.js  (this file) are combined into the screenshare-annotation-acc-pack.js.
-* **[screenshare-annotation-acc-pack.js](./sample-app/public/js/components/screenshare-annotation-acc-pack.js)**: _(Available only in the Screensharing with Annotations Accelerator Pack)._ Defines the annotation component that can be used with screensharing, the screensharing component, and the one-to-one communication layer used in the sample application.
+* **[screenshare-annotation-acc-pack.js](./sample-app/public/js/components/screenshare-annotation-acc-pack.js)**: _(Available only in the Screensharing with Annotations Accelerator Pack)._ Defines the annotation component that can be used with screen sharing, the screensharing component, and the one-to-one communication layer used in the sample application.
+Both the publisher and subscriber can annotate the shared screen.

-* **[screenshare.html](./sample-app/public/screenshare.html)**: The screen sharing container, which has its own toolbar and is displayed in a separate browser window.

 * **[CSS files](./sample-app/public/css)**: Defines the client UI style.

 * **[index.html](web/index.html)**: This web page provides you with a quick start if you don't already have a web page making calls against OpenTok.js (via accelerator-pack.js) and opentok-annotation.js.
-Its <head> element loads the OpenTok.js library, Annotation library, and other dependencies, and its <body> element implements the UI container for the controls on your own page.
+Its <head> element loads the OpenTok.js library, Annotation library, and other dependencies, and its <body> element implements the UI container for the controls on your page.

-### Specifying the options
+### Specifying the Options

 In app.js, specify the **Session ID**, **Token**, and **API key** by editing the corresponding strings in `_options`: